-Since 2007, Campus Crusade has sent numerous teams to partner with the school.
+Since 2007, Cru has sent numerous teams to partner with the school.
 Some teams brought shoes and other donations for all the children, put up basketball hoops and even built a bathroom for the school.

 Other groups help encourage students in their spiritual growth through VBS classes and offer health awareness or education about HIV prevention.
 Zak and Becky brought with them the gift of song.

 Putting his musical skills to work for the benefit of the school, Zak performed for the 400 students at an assembly the first day.

 The students erupted with excitement.
 In an effort to help the students learn how to channel their thoughts and feelings into words, Zak asked if they would help him write a song.